How do I turn on CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?

-- Under Settings, for CloudWatch log role ARN, paste the IAM role ARN that you copied.
+3. Under Settings, for CloudWatch log role ARN, paste the IAM role ARN that you copied.

-- Choose Save.
+4. Choose Save.

-Enable logging for your API and stage
+Turn on logging for your API and stage

-Select the Enable CloudWatch Logs check box.
+Choose the Enable CloudWatch Logs check box.

 For Log level, choose INFO to generate execution logs for all requests.
 Or, choose ERROR to generate execution logs only for requests to your API that result in an error.

-Select the Enable Access Logging check box.
+Choose the Enable Access Logging check box.

-- Choose Save Changes.
+6. Choose Save Changes.

-For more information, see Set up CloudWatch API Logging Using the API Gateway Console.
+For more information, see Set up CloudWatch API logging using the API Gateway console.

 Test your logging setup

-- Send a new request to your API using your client application or a tool such as the Postman app or wscat (for WebSocket APIs).
+1. Send a new request to your API using your client application or a tool such as the Postman app or wscat (for WebSocket APIs).

-- In the CloudWatch console, in the left navigation pane, under Logs, choose Log Groups.
+2. In the CloudWatch console, in the left navigation pane, under Logs, choose Log Groups.

-- In the list of Log Groups, choose the log group of the API that you're debugging.
+3. In the list of Log Groups, choose the log group of the API that you're debugging.

 For more information, see View API Gateway log events in the CloudWatch console.